web-ridge/react-native-ridge-navigation/README.md

 ⚠️ This is a very early release, not recommended for production yet.

 Things which need to be done:
+- useFocus on web
+- documentation
 - Configure theme dark/light
 - Remove react-native-paper dependency
-- wait for new experimental react-router-dom release: [react-router/pull/7838](https://github.com/ReactTraining/react-router/pull/7838)
-- create universal lazyWithPreload for screens
+- create universal lazyWithPreload for screens (React.lazy not working yet in React Native :( )
 - example app with example stacks
 - create website
+- universal modals (web support too)

 ## Features
 - Superior performance (we use [wix/react-native-navigation](https://github.com/wix/react-native-navigation))